JauntyJJS/jaunty-blogdown/content/blog/2022-11-28-R-ConfeRence-2022/index.md

 ## Conclusion

 [R ConfeRence 2022](https://www.r-conference.com/home) is made possible by the dedication and hard work from the [organising community](https://www.r-conference.com/about/organizing-committee).

+The link to the YouTube videos for this conference can be found as follows:

 If you are curious to find out more about the Malaysian R User Group (MyRUG) or R-Ladies Malaysia like their upcoming events or volunteer your time to give a talk or teaching session, they can be contacted via these platforms.